-When the main lighting switch is in the city or country driving position, the driving light control (foot) switch becomes effective.
-By pressing this control button and releasing it the headlamp beams may be deflected to the city driving position immediately in front of the car, or to the country driving position in which the light will be projected a considerable distance ahead of the car.
-(See page 37 for Adjustment of Headlamps.)
+When the main lighting switch is in the driving position the driving light control (foot) switch becomes effective.
+By pressing this control button and releasing it, the headlamp beams may be deflected to the city driving position, immediately in front of the car, Or to the country driving position, in which the light will be projected a considerable distance ahead of the car.
+When the lights are in the country driving position the small light at the bottom of the speedometer dial is lighted.
+(See page 38 for Adjustment of Headlamps.)